Valencia County, New Mexico

 Valencia County (Condado de Valencia) is a county in the U.S. state of New Mexico.
-As of the 2010 census, the population was 76,569.
+As of the 2020 census, the population was 76,205.
 The county seat is Los Lunas.

-Valencia County is included in the Albuquerque, NM Metropolitan Statistical Area.
+Valencia County is included in the Albuquerque Metropolitan Statistical Area.

 The county was a significant bellwether region that held the longest record for predicting presidential election winners until 2020.

 History

-The county, which was formerly much larger in area, lost almost 81 percent of its territory on 19 June 1981, upon the creation of Cibola County, which occupies the westernmost portion of Valencia County's former area.
+The county, which had been previously larger in area, lost almost 81 percent of its territory on June 19, 1981, upon the creation of Cibola County, which occupies the westernmost portion of Valencia County's former area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1068 sqmi, of which 1066 sqmi is land and 2.1 sqmi (0.2%) is water.
 It is the second-smallest county in New Mexico by area.